1992please/linux-dotfiles/README.md

    git clone --bare https://github.com/1992please/linux-dotfiles.git $HOME/.dotfiles

 3. **Checkout the files:**
-   config checkout
+   dotfiles checkout

-4. **Set the config for this machine:** config config --local status.showUntrackedFiles no
+4. **Set the config for this machine:** dotfiles config --local status.showUntrackedFiles no

 *Note: If checkout fails due to existing default files, move them to a backup folder first.*